-Thanks to Windows 8, OneDrive has become a prominent way for users to easily save just about anything they want to the cloud.
+For Windows users, OneDrive has become a prominent way to easily save just about anything they want to the cloud.
 Whether they’re sharing photos with family, utilizing storage for work or something in between, OneDrive has become an easy way to connect to the cloud.
 However, some issues arise when you use OneDrive on Windows Phone or Microsoft-based tablets.

 If you’re using OneDrive on mobile devices, everything is automatically saved to the cloud.
 This conserves space on the device but can cause issues if you can’t access and download files due to a bad connection.
-This option is turned on by default for PCs, too.
-Here’s how to force OneDrive to store files on your computer and not just in the cloud.
+This option of saving everything only to the cloud is enabled by default for PCs too.
+Here’s how to force OneDrive to store files on your computer and not just in the clo

 This will immediately begin downloading all the files to your PC.
 This can take a bit of time if you use OneDrive frequently, so ensure you have the time and the Internet connection to make the process easier.

 If you have a lot of files stored on OneDrive, it may be worth hardwiring your PC to your gateway or router.
 Also, keep in mind that many ISPs now have data caps in place, so you may want to consider spacing out what you download as well.

 At any time, you can right-click on the OneDrive icon and choose Make available online-only to go back to cloud-only storage.